 It is hard to pass up a good complete and original candidate for restoration, and we love the early civilian 4X4 trucks.
 This is the first year that Chevy and GMC built their own factory assembled 4X4, whereas earlier years were sold and had aftermarket NAPCO 4×4 kits put in for the buyers.

 This truck is getting a frame off, total tear-down NOS restoration.
 In that, Battlefind is using all NOS parts and duplicating the exact finish as from the factory.
-Nate Gelbard has been growing his collection of versatile General Motors machines, and this one is the oldest and crustiest, by far.
+Nate Gelbard has been growing his collection of versatile General Motors machines, and this one was the oldest and crustiest, by far.
 Not for long though, as we are going to tear into it now.
 We opted to replace the cab with another from a 1960 that was in far better shape, with only minor pinhole corrosion in spots.

 Here is a peek at it as we pulled it out of the barn where it sat since being parked in the 80’s.